You may notice that your outdoor AC unit releases heat into the open air. So, is the hot air emitted by an AC unit harmful to the environment?

 - Turn on a ceiling fan to create airflow, which can make your indoor air seem cooler.

 - Replace your AC unit if it has been working for 10 years or more in your house.
-A unit this old doesn’t meet modern standards of energy efficiency and eco-friendliness.
+A unit this old doesn’t meet modern energy efficiency and eco-friendliness standards.

 With the climate crisis on the rise, it is wise to have concerns about the impact of air conditioners on our Earth.
-The heat transferred out of your house is safe, but there are some other concerns you need to pay attention to.
+Of course, the heat transferred out of your house is safe, but there are some other concerns you need to pay attention to.